 Transition to Adulthood

 The transition into adulthood is stressful, especially for families with children who have special healthcare needs.
 Early planning is key.
 By the time a child is 14 years old, families should begin to plan for them to no longer be eligible for CMH services as adults.
-Currently, young adults’ CMH coordination service expires the day before their 21st birthday.
-The CMH treatment program service expires the day before their 25th birthday.
+Currently, the CMH Service Coordination Program and the Diagnostic Program expire the day before the patient’s 21st birthday.
+The CMH Treatment Program expires the day before their 26th birthday.
 Planning tools and resources are available on the Ohio Department of Health’s website.